hantsy/spring-reactive-sample/docs/data-neo4j-auditing.md

 # Data Auditing with Spring Data Neo4j

 We have [introduced the Data Auditing feature](https://medium.com/swlh/data-auditing-with-spring-data-r2dbc-5d428fc94688) in the latest Spring Data R2dbc 1.2.
-Spring Data Neo4j added the reactive data auditing support as what is done in Spring Data R2dbc.
+Similarly Spring Data Neo4j added the reactive data auditing support as what is done in Spring Data R2dbc.

 Let's reuse the former example we have done in [the last post](./data-neo4j.md).

-Change the original `Post` entity to the following, add fields to record the timestamp and auditor when saving and updating the entity.
+Change the original `Post` entity, add the following fields to capture the timestamp and auditor when saving and updating the entity.

 ```java
 @Node